Classification of Constructible Cosheaves: Introduction

 Robert MacPherson observed that paths in $X$ can be used to organize $\pi_0(f^{-1}(x))$.
 A path from $x$ to $x'$ lying entirely in a single stratum $S \in \Sstrat$ induces an isomorphism $\pi_0(f^{-1}(x)) \to \pi_0(f^{-1}(x'))$.
 Suppose $x'$ lies in a stratum on the frontier of $S$.
 MacPherson noticed that a path from $x$ to $x'$ that leaves one stratum only by entering into a lower-dimensional stratum defines a map $\pi_0(f^{-1}(x)) \to \pi_0(f^{-1}(x'))$.
 Such paths are called entrance paths and this map between components is invariant under certain homotopic perturbations.
 One then thinks of this data as a functor $\Ffunc: \Ent(X, \Sstrat) \to \Set$ from the entrance path category $\Ent(X, \Sstrat)$ whose objects are points of $X$ and whose morphisms are certain homotopy classes of entrance paths.

 One of the results of this paper is a proof that these two perspectives are equivalent.
 This equivalence is a consequence of a more general result, which we call the Classification Theorem for Constructible Cosheaves (Theorem~\ref{thm:classification}).
+This theorem proves that constructible cosheaves valued in a bi-complete category $\Omega$ are equivalent to representations of the entrance path category valued in $\Omega$.
 The purpose of this paper is to provide a concise and self-contained proof of this theorem.
 This requires two novel definitions: \begin{itemize} \item A constructible cosheaf over a stratified space $(X, \Sstrat)$ is usually defined as a functor $\cosheaf{F} : \Open(X) \to \Omega$ that satisfies a gluing axiom and that restricts to a locally constant cosheaf over each stratum.
-Our version of the constructibility condition (Definition \ref{defn:constr-cosheaf}) simply asks that for certain pairs of open sets $V\subseteq U$, the associated map $\cosheaf{F}(V)\to\cosheaf{F}(U)$ is an isomorphism.
+Our version of the constructibility condition (Definition \ref{defn:constr-cosheaf}) simply asks that for certain pairs of open sets $U \subseteq V$, the associated map $\cosheaf{F}(U)\to\cosheaf{F}(V)$ is an isomorphism.
 Our definition of a constructible cosheaf implies the usual definition. \item As originally described by MacPherson, two entrance paths should be regarded as equivalent if they are related by a homotopy through entrance paths.
 Following an idea of Treumann~\cite{treumann}, we declare two entrance paths to be equivalent if they are related by a finite number of elementary operations (Definition~\ref{defn:equiv-paths}), which shortcuts an entrance path by skipping past at most one stratum.
-This definition is necessary for proving our Van Kampen theorem (Theorem~\ref{thm:vanKampen}) for the entrance path category.
-This is in turn necessary for proving the cosheaf axiom in Theorems~\ref{thm:classification} and~\ref{thm:simplicial-cosheaves}. \end{itemize}
+This definition is necessary for proving our van Kampen theorem (Theorem~\ref{thm:vanKampen}) for the entrance path category.
+This is in turn necessary for proving the cosheaf axiom in Theorem~\ref{thm:classification}. \end{itemize} In addition to our main theorem (Theorem~\ref{thm:classification}), we also define (Definition~\ref{defn:stratified-covering}) and classify stratified coverings (Theorem~\ref{thm:stratified_covering}).

-In addition to our main theorem (Theorem~\ref{thm:classification}), we also define (Definition~\ref{defn:stratified-covering}) and classify stratified coverings (Theorem~\ref{thm:stratified_covering}).
-We prove that when a stratified space is refined into cells (Definition~\ref{defn:simpl-refine}), the entrance path category can be understood combinatorially in terms of incidence relations between cells (Theorem~\ref{thm:simplicial-cosheaves} and Corollary~\ref{cor:refine}).
-This simplifies the study of constructible cosheaves considerably.
-Although our motivating question leads naturally to the entrance path category and constructible cosheaves, our main theorem (Theorem~\ref{thm:classification}) dualizes to a statement about the exit path category and constructible sheaves as well.